Safari Clothing Colors and Why They Matter

 Essential Clothing Items

 Neutral-colored clothing is highly recommended to blend in with the environment and avoid startling the wildlife.
 Think khaki, olive, and brown.
 You'll want to pack a mix of short-sleeved shirts and long-sleeved shirts for sun protection.
 A lightweight waterproof jacket is also a must, as rain showers can be unpredictable.
-For personalized packing advice, consider consulting with one of our safari advisors.
+For personalized packing advice, consider consulting with one of our safari operators.

 Footwear for All Activities